couchbase/cbft/DESIGN.md

 In this design section, we'll describe the planned steps of how ns-server will spawn cbft nodes and orchestrate those cbft nodes along with KV (memcached/ep-engine) nodes.
-And, we'll describe scenarios of increasing complexity in methodical, step-by-step fashion.
+And, we'll describe scenarios of increasing complexity and how we plan to handle them in methodical, step-by-step fashion.

 ## Single CB Node, With Full-Text Service Disabled

-In a single node CB cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) node service type.
+In a single node CB cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) service type.
 In this simple situation, we expect ns-server's babysitter on that single node to not spawn any cbft processes.

-NOTE: We don't expect the user to be able to toggle the node service types on-demand for an existing, already initialized node.
+NOTE: We don't expect the user to be able to dynammically toggle the service types for an existing, already initialized node.
+Instead, to change the service types for a node, the user must rebalance the node out and in again.

 ## Single CB Node, With Full-Text Service Enabled

-If the full-text node service type is enabled, we expect ns-server's babysitter to spawn a cbft process, roughly something like...
+If the full-text service type is enabled for a node, we expect ns-server's babysitter to spawn a cbft process, roughly something like...

     CBAUTH=some-secret \
     ./bin/cbft \